csailer/fictional-lamp/README.md

 <img src="./public/audit.png" title="audit">

-NOTE: The performance is not 100 because it's running on demo server.
+NOTE: The performance is not 100 because it's running on a laptop.

 #### Hotkeys